-The charting icon in the main panel pulls up a chart with an impressive array of technical indicators and studies:
+The charting icon in the main panel pulls up a chart with a range of technical indicators and studies:

 The bottom of the main screen has the standard position window where you can access transactions including open positions, open orders, activity history and an account summary.

-One significant weakness to this platform is the dearth of news and fundamental analysis.
-Combined with the lack of tools, such as economic calendars, expansive news feeds and detailed news analyses, this comes across as a major flaw of this platform.
-Core Spreads does offer commentary by BBC financial pundit David Buik, but the fundamental offerings of this broker seem more like an afterthought.
+One significant weakness of this platform is the dearth of news and fundamental analysis.
+Combined with the lack of tools, such as economic calendars, expansive news feeds, and detailed news analyses, this comes across as a major flaw of this platform.

 Core Spreads Demo Account